sarambl/noresm2_mpc/README.md

 Operation:
 Ideally, anyone wishing to use this repository can clone it into a remote HPC, modify the paths and model parameters in the bash script in /Scripts, and then run it!

+This branch modifies three important variables within micro_mg2_0.F90.
+They are the WBF multiplier, an aerosol multiplier for heterogeneous freezing rates, and a INP multiplier for the naai variable.
+Modifications for other changes are present but commented out.